Chapter 15.15

 (iv) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.

-(i) All subdivision proposals shall be consistent with the need to minimize flood damage;
+(i) Be consistent with the need to minimize flood damage;

-(ii) All subdivision proposals shall have public utilities and facilities, such as sewer, gas, electrical, and water systems, located and constructed to minimize or eliminate flood damage;
+(ii) Have public utilities and facilities, such as sewer, gas, electrical, and water systems, located and constructed to minimize or eliminate flood damage;

-(iii) All subdivision proposals shall have adequate drainage provided to reduce exposure to flood damage;
+(iii) Have adequate drainage provided to reduce exposure to flood damage; and

-(iv) Where base flood elevation data has not been provided or is not available from another authoritative source, it shall be generated for subdivision proposals and other proposed developments which contain at least 50 lots or five acres (whichever is less).
+(iv) Generate base flood elevation data if it has not been provided or is not available from another authoritative source.

-(e) Review of Building Permits.
-Where elevation data is not available either through the flood insurance study, FIRM, or from another authoritative source (JCC 15.15.070(3)(b)), applications for building permits shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
+(f) Review of Building Permits.
+Where elevation data is not available either through the flood insurance study, FIRM, or from another authoritative source (JCC 15.15.050(2)(b)), applications for development in special flood hazard areas shall be reviewed to assure that proposed construction will be reasonably safe from flooding.
 The test of reasonableness is a local judgment and includes use of historical data, high water marks, photographs of past flooding, etc., where available.
 Failure to elevate at least two feet above the highest adjacent grade in these zones may result in higher insurance rates.

 (2) Specific Standards.
-In all areas of special flood hazards where base flood elevation data has been provided as set forth in JCC 15.15.060(2), Basis for Establishing the Areas of Special Flood Hazard, or JCC 15.15.070(3)(b), Use of Other Base Flood Data.
-The following provisions are required:
+In all areas of special flood hazard where base flood elevation data has been provided as set forth in JCC 15.15.040(1) (Basis for Establishing the Areas of Special Flood Hazard) or 15.15.050(2)(b) (Use of Other Base Flood Data), the following standards are required:

 (a) Residential Construction.